NadyaKochetova/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 This is a submission for the Coursera Getting and Cleaning Data Assignment.
 As a part of submission the following files are provided:
-* run_analysis.R file (pleasee see its purpose  below)
+* run_analysis.R file that contains the R code to generate a final dataset in the tidy.txt from the raw data provided by Coursera.
+See below the links to the raw data.
+CodeBook.md contains moe details on how the data is transformed.
-* Tidy.txt - a final data set genarated by run_analysis.R script.
+* Tidy.txt - a final data set (comma delimted TXT file, no quotes) genarated by run_analysis.R script.
 Note there was no clear definition on how the final dataset should look like.
 The attached tidy.txt file complies with the following principles:
   * a) each variable is in one column
-  * b) different oservations of the variables are in different columns e.g. subjectId, activityName
+  * b) different observations of the variables are in different columns e.g. subjectId, activityName
 * CodeBook.md describes the variables, the data and any transformation that has been performed to clean up the data.

 To get a final dataset please following the steps: